robcasloz/rise/README.md

 * ResourceCycles

 Latency defines the duration between issuing the instruction until when its results are ready for use.
-Resources and ResourceCycles are lists of equal size, where Resources is a list of strings that defines resources, and ResourceCycles is a list of integers that define how many cycles each corresponding resource is used for.
+Resources and ResourceCycles are lists of equal length, where Resources is a list of strings that defines resources used by the instruction, and ResourceCycles is a list of integers that define how many cycles each corresponding resource is used for.
+Resources used by a single instruction are modeled in LLVM to be used in parallel (at the same time) even tough this may not be true at all times but additional details would probably need a lot of information about the hardware.
+LLVM defines so called resource groups, where several resources can be grouped together to one resource of a larger capacity.
+For example, since some micro-operations can be issued on any of the four ALU's in skylake (ports 0, 1, 5, 6), there is a resource group called SKLPort0156 which has a capacity of 4.
+Micro-operations issued to an ALU uses this resource, which guarantess that the micro-operation will get one of the resources in its group as long as there is at least one free ALU, but we can not guarantee which port the micro-operation will be sent to.
+This can lead to a bad assumption being made later that for example port 6 is free, but there is a micro-operation using its ALU.

 It is worth noting that LLVM gets ResourceCycles from how many µ-ops are issued onto each resource for the given instruction.
 This assumes that we can issue one µ-op into a given port (resource) each cycle, which in reality is not true.
 This is a flaw in the LLVM resource model and is most likely caused by the difficulties of getting more precise information about the x86-architecture.